 By letting yourself be inspired and intrigued by the richness of the mountain environment, the camera becomes the privileged means to experiment and give voice to your personal style, to compose a story of places that show your point of view to share with others through an exchange of impressions and experiences.

-The treks have a duration of one or two days (with refuge in shelter) in order to capture the best and most suggestive light conditions, and provide for several stops to take photographs.
-They are aimed at all amateurs in possession of a DSLR or mirrorless camera with wide-angle lens, normal or medium-tele, which have basic photographic knowledge and good hiking skills.
+The treks have a duration of one or two days (with overnight stay in shelter) in order to capture the best and most suggestive light conditions, and provide for several stops to take photographs.

 In order for each excursion to be a pleasant and positive experience for oneself and for others, it is advisable that, before embarking on any trek that requires concentration and commitment, everyone should evaluate their physical condition, their preparation and their needs.